rick2stack/PyBer_Analysis/README.md

 4. Lastly, the urban and rural weekly fares seem to be slowing down while the suburban city type shows an up trend for the month of May.

 ## Summary
-Based on the pybear data analysis, it looks like holidays can create uptrends for each city type.
-A further analysis can be done to see which holidays respond to each city type the best.
-The most impactful trends will be in the urban and suburban city types since they show the highest weekly fares.
-Another suggestion is to find dates with the lowest fares, we can maximize profit be reducing the amount of drivers during these dates.
+Based on the pybear data analysis, it looks like holidays/social events can create uptrends for each city type.
+A further analysis can be done to see which holidays/events respond to each city type the best.
+The most impactful holiday/events trends will be in the urban and suburban city types since they show the highest weekly fares.
+Another suggestion is to find dates with the lowest fares, we can maximize profits by reducing the amount of drivers during these dates.